pensjonatus/flash-fiction/blog/i-wanna-be-a-writer.md

 ---
-title: 'I Want To Be a Writer'
+title: I Want To Be a Writer
 date: '2012-03-19'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The sun had set and night was falling.
 Steve was carrying a bag full of copies